 - Visit a local winery (depending on the tour operator)

-The red tour can be done with a company ($30 USD) or independent as a hike starting from Goreme Village (free).
+The red tour can be done with a company ($30-45 USD) or independently as a hike starting from Goreme Village (free).
 Travelers can also rent a car ($50/day) but will be responsible for finding parking.

 Where to Stay in Cappadocia